jon48/webtrees-geneajaubart/README.md

 * Either install the whole code, then enable only the ones required in the module administration page;
-* Or not copy the corresponding `perso_` folders under the `/modules_v3/` folder.
+* Or not copy the corresponding `myartjaub_` folders under the `/modules_v3/` folder.

-**Please remember that the `perso_config` and `perso_hooks` are required for most of the modules.**
+**Please remember that the `myartjaub_hooks` is required for most of the modules.**

 Steps:

 1. Download latest stable version from the [webtrees-geneajaubart Github repository](https://github.com/jon48/webtrees-geneajaubart/archive/master.zip).
 2. Unzip the files.
+3. Download latest stable version from the [webtrees-lib Github repository](https://github.com/jon48/webtrees-lib/archive/master.zip).
+4. Unzip the latter files under the `/vendor/jon48/webtrees-lib` folder.
+You should then have a `/vendor/jon48/webtrees-lib/src/Webtrees` folder.
-3. If you do not want some modules, delete them from the `/modules_v3/` folder (except `perso_config` and `perso_hooks`).
+5. If you do not want some modules, delete them from the `/modules_v3/` folder (except `myartjaub_hooks`).
-4. Upload the files to an empty directory on your web server.
+6. Upload the files to an empty directory on your web server.
-5. Open your web browser and type the URL for your **webtrees** site (for example, [http://www.yourserver.com/webtrees](http://www.yourserver.com/webtrees)) into the address bar.
+7. Open your web browser and type the URL for your **webtrees** site (for example, [http://www.yourserver.com/webtrees](http://www.yourserver.com/webtrees)) into the address bar.
-6. The **webtrees** setup wizard will start automatically.
+8. The **webtrees** setup wizard will start automatically.
 Simply follow the steps, answering each question as you proceed.
-7. Upload or create a GEDCOM file.
+9. Upload or create a GEDCOM file.

 You should now have a pretty much standard installation of **webtrees**.

 Some additional steps are required to complete the specific **webtrees-geneajaubart**
 steps:

-1. Log in, and go to the administrative page.
+1. Log in, and go to the control panel.
-2. In the right panel, click on the *Hooks (Perso)* link.
-That will register and enable the modules hooks.
-3. In the right panel, click on the *Central Perso configuration* link.
-Depending on the enabled modules, configurations items will be displayed, organised by modules.
+2. Under the *Module* tab, open the *Module Administration* page.
+3. Find the *Hooks* module, and click on the link to access this module's configuration.
+4. Once the page is opened, the modules hooks will be registered and activated.
+If you wish, you can then enable/disable some hooks, or change their priorities.
+5. Equally, from the *Module Administration* page, you can access the configuration pages for the modules which offer configuration settings.

 The basis for **webtrees-geneajaubart** is now complete.
 Further configuration might be required for specific modules.